ViNN280801/ContainersCXX/Dictionary/README.md

 // Template parameter value - value to insert constexpr void insert(Key const &key, Value const &value);

-// ReturnsErases node by it key, if container is empty or there
+// Erases node by it key, if container is empty or there
 // is no node with specified key - calling "return;"
 // Template parameter key - key to search to erase node constexpr void erase(Key const &key);